Frequently Asked Questions (FAQ) by Families

 Thanks to Rome's public transportation system, no apartment is more than a short tram or bus ride away from JCU, and most are within easy walking distance.
 Shared apartments have fully equipped kitchens, bed and bath linens and a washing machine.
 Amenities also include WiFi and 24-hour security in our residences.
 On-call JCU staff and a community of Resident Assistants provide support for students during their stay at JCU.

-You can find more information about our housing options and pricing through this link.
+Learn more about our housing options and prices.

 To secure their place in housing, students must complete the housing application and pay a housing deposit.